Train fault causes delays for London transport

 London’s transport bosses expect an extra 3 million journeys per day during the Games on top of the usual 12 million who use a transport network including the underground, which opened in 1863 during the reign of Queen Victoria.

-The much-criticised system passed its first major test on Monday after carrying a million spectators, and usually sceptical commuters seemed impressed.
+The much-criticized system passed its first major test on Monday after carrying a million spectators, and usually skeptical commuters seemed impressed.

 “It’s been brilliant, might have been a trial run,” said John Rees, 55, from the university town of Cambridge, of Tuesday’s outage.
+“Very good organization.”

-“Very good organisation.”
-(Additional reporting by Tim Castle; Writing by Maria Golovnina; Editing by Sonya Hepinstall)
+Additional reporting by Tim Castle; Writing by Maria Golovnina; Editing by Sonya Hepinstall